chadgeary/aws-cloudwatch-and-ssm/README.md

 # Reference
-Installs/registers SSM and Cloudwatch for EL 6/7
+Installs/registers SSM (Simple Service Manager) and Cloudwatch for EL 6/7

 # Variables
 Must be supplied to complete installation/registration